thoughtbot/neat/README.md

 Using the grid
 ===
-The default grid is comes with 12 columns (a setting that can be easily overridden as detailed below).
+The default grid uses 12 columns (a setting that can be easily overridden as detailed further down).

-### Site container
+### Containers
 Include the ```outer-container``` mixin in the topmost container (to which the ```max-width``` setting will be applied):

     div.container {